 What you can do in the meantime

-- Try over-the-counter pain-relief medications — such as naproxen (Aleve) and ibuprofen (Advil, Motrin, others).
-Don't take these more than three times a week, because that may make your headaches worse.
+- Try over-the-counter pain-relief medications — such as naproxen sodium (Aleve) and ibuprofen (Advil, Motrin IB, others).
+To avoid rebound headaches, don't take these more than three times a week.

 - Halker RB, et al. Chronic daily headache: An evidence-based and systematic approach to a challenging problem.
 Neurology.
 2011;76:S37.

-- Headaches and CAM.
+- Headaches and complementary health approaches.
 National Center for Complementary and Alternative Medicine. http://nccam.nih.gov/health/pain/headachefacts.htm.
-Accessed Dec.
-3, 2011.
+Accessed Jan.
+5, 2015.

 You Are ...
 The Campaign for Mayo Clinic